What is the “It’s Time to Talk!” campaign about?

-Child focused agencies including Kindernothilfe, Save the Children, terre des hommes and others are part of an international campaign and research process called “It’s Time to Talk – Children’s Views on Child Work”.
+Child focused agencies including Kindernothilfe, terre des hommes and others are part of an international campaign and research process called “It’s Time to Talk! – Children’s Views on Child Work”.
 The aim of the campaign is to support the voices of working boys and girls from many different contexts to be heard and considered in local, national and global meetings on Child Labour.

 Children have a right to be heard in all matters affecting them (Art.
 12 UN Convention on the Rights of the Child).
 Thus, consultations with working children are being facilitated in diverse contexts in different parts of the world to better understand the benefits, challenges, and risks of children’s work experienced by girls and boys in different situations; and to listen to children’s suggestions to improve their protection, development and wellbeing.